Susan Whatling BA(hons), MAed, PGCE

 Passionate about living…

-I’ve always sketched and seen the world in pictures, I began selling my own ink drawings of architecture in the landscape during my school years, producing local Suffolk images based in and around the coast.
+I’ve always sketched and seen the world in pictures, I began selling my own ink drawings of architecture in the landscape during my teenage years, producing local Suffolk images based in and around the coast.

-After leaving school I was fortunate to get a trainee role working as an architectural technician and later went on to study architecture at Leicester which led me to an honours degree in design.
+After leaving school I was fortunate to get a trainee role working as an architectural technician and later went on to study architecture at Leicester which led me to complete an honours degree in design.
 During that time, I was so utterly inspired by the traditional C17th and C18th Grand Tour, that a friend and I headed to Europe for a summer with only our backpacks and sketchbooks.
 Travel has been a large focus in my life.

 Designing interiors, bespoke furniture & kitchens, garden design and in later years, graphic design.

 As a postgraduate from Homerton College, Cambridge, I taught Art and Design in and around Cambridge.
-For the best part of twenty years I’ve been involved in children’s education, while successfully completed an MA in Education.
+For the best part of twenty years I’ve since been involved in children’s education, while successfully completed an MA in Education.
 This was fundamental and relevant in furthering my development, passion and progression in printmaking.

 Sold work is now in private collections both in Europe and the United States.

-Also involved in the creative design/artwork for the book: Your Guide to Early Honda Motorcycles and the David Silver Honda Collection, written by Roger Etcell, forward by James May and printed by Leiston Press.
+Also the creative designer/artwork for the book: Your Guide to Early Honda Motorcycles and the David Silver Honda Collection, written by Roger Etcell, forward by James May and printed by Leiston Press.

 I look forward to hearing from you.